bateyt/marra/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This is a report on the bioarchaeological analysis of human remains at Tell Umm el-Marra, Syria.

-You can find the preview of this example at https://bookdown.org/yihui/bookdown-demo/
+This book is published using R Markdown and [bookdown](https://github.com/rstudio/bookdown).
+For a bookdown example, see [this demo](https://bookdown.org/yihui/bookdown-demo/).